zzzprojects/learnentityframeworkcore5.com/project-types/blazor.md

 ### Install Entity Framework Core

 To use Entity Framework Core we need to install [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/) library in the **EFCore5InBlazorApp.Server** project.
-[I](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/)t is available as a nuget package and you can install it using **Nuget Package Manager**.
+[It](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/) is available as a nuget package, and you can install it using **Nuget Package Manager**.

 In the **Package Manager Console** window, enter the following command.